STORIES

 Nikon's posture analysis system captures and processes body movement and posture in 3D images, then enables observation from different angles or through numerical data.

-Nikon's fusion of technologies contributes to evolved training programs and improved player and athlete performance.
+Nikon's fusion of technologies contributes to evolved training programs

 The speed of a pitched ball increases every year